openethereum/pwasm-tutorial/tutorial-project.md

 Events allow the convenient usage of the EVM logging facilities, which in turn can be used to “call” JavaScript callbacks in the user interface of a dapp, which listen for these events.

-Let's implement the `transfer` method for our ERC-20 contract.
-Move to `step-4` directory to see the complete implementation.
+Let's implement the `transfer` method for our ERC-20 contract. `step-4` directory contains the complete implementation.

 ```rust
 pub mod token {